 As press and communication officer of a large German shipping company I was also responsible for crisis communication for many years.
 In such a job, it is important to get to the point.
 And so I write recipes today: clear, logically, without many words – a clear guide to cooking success, not a novel.

 This is true also on travel: brevity is the soul of wit.
 A shore leave is rarely longer than five hours.
 That means either explore cities in a short time or hang out at a good restaurant ashore – followed by a captain’s dinner in any case.

 PHOTOGRAPHY AT CAPTAIN'S DINNER

-All photos in this blog are made by me or by my son.
+All photos in this blog are made by myself.
+If not, it is mentioned in the caption.
 No dish is artificially revamped, all dishes are photographed just before dinner – with all the necessary time pressure (“When do we eat at last?”
 “If you carry on taking photos for long, everything will be cold!”) and everything that entails.